oscilio/frontend-gulp/README.md

 - Tasks for JS/JSHint, Less, Image compression, Web Components
 - Concatenation & Minification of JS, CSS, and your **Web Components**
-- Includes Polymer's core-elements & paper-elements
+- Includes Polymer's core-elements & paper-elements, using vulcanize
 - Error handling that doesn't break `gulp watch`
 - Nice gulp-notify configuration, with different sounds for success & failure
+- Compiles Angular Templates into the $templateCache.

 ## Getting Started